CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_custom_data_type_definition.html.markdown

   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `properties`:(HashMap) - Type to capture all the properties for the custom data type definition.
 This complex property has following sub-properties:
+  + `cloneable`:(bool)(Computed) When set to false custom data type is not cloneable.
+It is set to true only if data type is not internal and it is not using any internal custom data type.
   + `external_meta`:(bool)(Computed) When set to false the custom data type is owned by the system and used for internal services.
 Such custom data type cannot be directly used by external entities.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `shared_scope`:(string)(Computed) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.